Release Policy

 • Rule type: FAILURE

-• Failure message: Entry in materials for the git repo %q and commit %q not found
+• FAILURE message: Entry in materials for the git repo %q and commit %q not found

 • Code: provenance_materials.git_clone_source_matches_provenance